juliet448/Juliet448-Business-Analystics/README.md

 ### LITA_CAPSTONE_PROJECT

-### Introduction to the Capstone Project on Human Resources Data Analysis
+### INTRODUCTION TO THE CAPSTONE PROJECT ON HUMAN RESOURCES Data Analysis
 ---
 This Capstone Project undertakes a comprehensive data analysis initiative focused on Human Resources, with the objective of extracting meaningful insights from HR datasets and informing strategic decision-making.